-Where any Fund invests in other collective investment schemes managed by the ACD or an associate of the ACD, to mitigate a double management charge in respect of the same portfolio, up to the full amounts of the charges which the ACD and/or any associated company of the ACD receives for managing the investments of the relevant Underlying Funds may be credited to the Fund, to the extent that such charges are attributable to investment in the Underlying Funds by the Fund.
+Where any Fund invests in other collective investment schemes managed by the ACD or an associate of the ACD, to mitigate a double management charge in respect of the same portfolio, up to the full amounts of the charges which the ACD and/or any associated company of the ACD receives for managing the investments of the relevant Underlying Funds will be credited to the Fund, to the extent that such charges are attributable to investment in the Underlying Funds by the Fund.
+In respect of any Fund investing in the Fidelity Common Contractual Fund II and the Fidelity UCITS ETF ICAV there will be no credit of such charges back to the Fund.